Chicken Korma Recipe

 • 1 cardamom

 • 2 inch cinnamon.
 I used Ceylon cinnamon so used more.
 If you are using cassia, just use a 2 inch thin strip.
-Saute the spices for a min.
+Let the spices sizzle in the oil for a minute.

-10. Add marinated chicken and slit green chilli (optional).
+10. Add marinated chicken and slit green chili (optional).

 frying chicken to make korma

-11. Saute on a medium heat until the raw smell of ginger garlic goes away.
+11. Saute on a medium heat until the raw smell of ginger garlic is gone.
 This takes about 5 to 7 mins.

 frying chicken marinade to make korma